melizalab/znote/README.md

 file assumes that the dependencies have been installed under the znote source tree.

-Hopefully, you will not have to do any of this - znote~label~.exe and znote~extract~.exe were compiled on Windows XP.
+Hopefully, you will not have to do any of this - `znote_label.exe` and `znote_extract.exe` were compiled on Windows XP.
 Like the rest of znote, no support is offered.

 ### Performance notes